iamviktor/ansible-pull-development/README.md

 #Overview
 This project is a sub-project of the [JVM Development Environment](https://github.com/kurron/jvm-development-environment).
+__This fork is for Python specific development.
+So, it excludes some unused libs and tools.__
 The Ansible plays described here will be applied to the Vagrant environment being built.
 The purpose of this project is to install a variety of development tools into the Vagrant box.